conda-forge/abi-dumper-feedstock/README.md

 Installing abi-dumper
 =====================

-Installing `abi-dumper` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `abi-dumper` from the `conda-forge/label/abi-dumper_dev` channel can be achieved by adding `conda-forge/label/abi-dumper_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/abi-dumper_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `abi-dumper` can be installed with `conda`:
+Once the `conda-forge/label/abi-dumper_dev` channel has been enabled, `abi-dumper` can be installed with `conda`:

 ```
 conda install abi-dumper